YZ668/hello-world/README.md

 Say hello to github

 I just add some words into the README file.
-I'm willing to enjoy github for the restof my life.
+This is a inspiration for my codind development.